JorensM/navkeys/README.md

 Use this function to programmatically navigate to another element.

 `direction` - Direction in which to navigate.
 Possible values are `"up"`, `"down"`, `"left"`, `"right"`.

+##### NavKeys.addNavElement(element)
+Add element to navigatable elements list.
+If element is already in the list, does nothing.

+`element` - HTML element

 ### Styling
 There are two ways you can style focused elements, depending on which value the `useClass` option is set to.